sruggier/rust-disruptor/README.md

 # Building

-There's no fancy build infrastructure yet, but if you have a working rust compiler on your path, you should be able to run build.sh to get an optimized build of the unit tests and a simple set of microbenchmarks.
+With a working rust compiler on your path, run build.sh to get an optimized build of the unit tests and a simple set of microbenchmarks.
+The code is developed against Rust's master branch, and periodically ported to newer versions.
+It's currently tested to work with rustc at the following commit: ade02bb5349b9ea5ad47cf8cdd61ad91057148d1

 # License